AbhimanyuRajesh26/wake-my-nas/marketing/reddit-synology.md

 My Synology goes to sleep to save power, but I was tired of waiting for it to wake up every time I opened my MacBook.

+**The problem:**
+I want my NAS to sleep (saves power, quieter, extends drive life), but I don't want to wait 30 seconds every time I need to access my files.
+Manual WoL apps require me to remember to wake it.
+I wanted it automatic.

+**The solution:**
 Built a simple macOS tool that sends a WoL packet automatically when your Mac wakes, so your NAS is ready by the time you need it.

 **Setup:**